csula/cs590-fall-2015/README.md

 **12/07/2015**

-Grading Rubric is updated in the [project.md]((documents/final-project/project.md) document.
+Grading rubric is updated in the [project.md](documents/final-project/project.md) document.
 Please review it so that you're familiar with how your project will be evaluated.

 **12/06/2015**